SAP/cf-java-client-sap/README.md

 Additionally, the project uses [Immutables](https://immutables.github.io/) to generate value objects.
 As a result, it won't compile in IDEs like Eclipse or IntelliJ unless you also have an enabled annotation processor.
 See [this guide](https://immutables.github.io/apt.html) for instructions on how to configure your IDE.

-# License
-Copyright (c) 2017 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](https://github.com/SAP/cf-java-client-sap/blob/master/LICENSE) file.